Minimum Price Variation

 Minimum price variation, also known as tick size, is the smallest allowable increment by which the price of a security or futures contract can move.

-Minimum price variation, commonly referred to as "tick size," is a standardized specification set by an exchange that dictates the smallest amount a security's price can move up or down.
-It represents the minimum step between valid price quotes.
-For example, if a stock has a minimum price variation of $0.01, the price can move from $100.00 to $100.01, but not to $100.005.
-In the U.S. stock market, creating a uniform standard was a major regulatory shift.
-Before decimalization in 2001, stocks traded in fractions (often 1/16th of a dollar).
-Now, Regulation NMS establishes a minimum increment of $0.01 for most stocks priced over $1.00.
-This standardization simplified trading and tightened spreads.
-In futures and commodities markets, the minimum price variation is contract-specific and crucial for calculating profit and loss.
-For instance, the S&P 500 E-mini futures contract has a tick size of 0.25 index points.
-This means the price can go from 4500.00 to 4500.25, but never 4500.10.
-Traders must know the dollar value of this minimum tick to understand their risk exposure per contract.
+Minimum price variation, universally known in the trading pits and electronic desks as "tick size," is a foundational technical specification set by a financial exchange that dictates the absolute smallest increment by which the price of a specific security, commodity, or futures contract can move up or down.
+It essentially represents the "atomic unit" or the smallest possible step on the price ladder for a given trading instrument.
+For example, if a major stock has a designated minimum price variation of $0.01, the market price can legally move from $100.00 to $100.01, but it is mathematically impossible to place an order at $100.005.
+In the history of the U.S. stock market, the establishment of a uniform minimum price variation was a landmark regulatory shift.
+Prior to the famous "decimalization" in April 2001, stocks on major exchanges like the NYSE were quoted and traded in cumbersome fractions—most commonly 1/16th of a dollar, known as a "teenie."
+Today, under the modern Regulation NMS framework, the SEC establishes a standard minimum increment of exactly $0.01 for the vast majority of stocks priced over $1.00.
+This shift significantly simplified the trading process for retail investors and led to dramatically tighter bid-ask spreads across the entire market.
+In the more complex world of global futures and commodities markets, the minimum price variation is highly contract-specific and is absolutely vital for calculating a trader's real-time profit and loss (P&L).
+For instance, the legendary S&P 500 E-mini futures contract has a strictly defined tick size of 0.25 index points.
+This means the price of the contract can only move in "quarters"—such as from 4500.00 to 4500.25 or 4500.50—but never to a price like 4500.10.
+Understanding this "granularity" is the first step for any professional trader in managing their risk exposure per contract.

 Key Takeaways